Kong/kong/README.md

 - Visit our homepage to learn more: [https://konghq.com/](https://konghq.com/)

 ## Konnect
-Kong offers commercial subscriptions that enhance the Kong Gateway in a variety of ways.
-Customers of Kong's [Konnect](https://konghq.com/kong-konnect/) subscriptions receive access to additional gateway functionality, commercial support, and access to Kong's managed (SaaS) control plane platform.
-Konnect platform features include real-time analytics, a service catalog, developer portals, and much more!
+Kong Inc. offers commercial subscriptions that enhance the Kong Gateway (OSS) in a variety of ways.
+Customers of Kong's [Konnect](https://konghq.com/kong-konnect/) subscription take advantage of additional gateway functionality, commercial support, and access to Kong's managed (SaaS) control plane platform.
+The Konnect platform features include real-time analytics, a service catalog, developer portals, and so much more!
 [Get started](https://konghq.com/get-started/) with Konnect.

 ## License